 The parent’s name and the parent’s email address are the only items that can be adjusted within a submitted form, before processing.
 Students should login to the Dynamic Forms Student Dashboard using their NID and NID password, select Pending/ Draft Forms then click on Action, then Manage Co-signers next to the form that needs the co-signer/parent information updated.
 Here you will be able to edit the parent’s name and/or email address.
 You may also re-send the email

 I received the following error message after using the link in my To Do List: “Your login information is not correct.
 Please try again.”
 Why?

-The financial aid forms for 2019-2020 are not available on the financial aid website.
+The financial aid forms are not available on the financial aid website.
 How do I obtain the financial aid forms?

 Log onto myUCF and review your To-Do List.
 You will only be able to access forms that the financial aid office is requesting you to complete and submit.
 Click on the requested form and you will be allowed to complete the online form.